SecurityAttributes/SecurityPosture/README.md

 # Security Posture

-The english definition of posture is
-"state or condition at a given time with respect to a capability in particular circumstances".
+Posture - noun - state or condition at a given time with respect to a capability in particular circumstances

-Posture as used on this website is either the security posture or the safety posture - i.e. the classic definition but with respect to either security or safety.
+In the realm of Posture Attribute Collection and Evaluation, we deal in state or condition at a particular time as it pertains to security or safety.

 Assessing posture  generally consists of understanding, for a given [device](./GLOSSARY.md#device)
 (or [system](./GLOSSARY.md#system), or